nate-gillman/fourier-head/random-number-generator/README.md

 done
 ```

-Note that, for a fixed frequency, and a fixed number of in-context samples per prompt, it takes approximately one hour to run the inner loop over all 10 seeds.

 ## Step 5: graph the results

+### Step 5a: aggregate metrics across seeds, in preparation for graphing

-Once the training experiments are done, we can indeed aggregate metrics while the experiments are still in progress.
+Once the training experiments are done, the following script should be run to aggregate metrics into json files.
 This takes less than a minute and doesn't need GPU.

 ```bash